The short answer to this question is… yes I do!

 Firstly, it might be useful to know that not all Christians would agree about this question.
 Some Christians think that miracles stopped when the Bible was put together.
 This view is called Cessationist.
 Other Christians would say that miracles still happen today – sometimes even greater ones.
 This view is called Continuationist.

 I’m a Continuationist.
 I do believe in miracles.
 I think I’ve seen some first-hand and even experienced them.

-But I also think it’s worth just mentioning that I’m aware of some things that are definitely not miracles.
-Step’s definition of a miracle is an event that defies the laws of nature, it cannot possibly happen, yet happens anyway.
+But I’m also aware of some things that are definitely not miracles.
+Step’s definition of a miracle is an event that defies the laws of nature - it cannot possibly happen, yet happens anyway.
 Now the way we experience life is filtered through our senses but unfortunately our senses aren’t infallible.
 Sometimes our eyes can be tricked or our minds confused.
 There are some people who may try to deceive others into believing a miracle happened for money or for fame.
 There can be various factors at work like crowd dynamics, wishful thinking and even trickery.

 I believe in miracles.
 I believe in fakes.
 I can’t always tell which is which.

 So let me tell you one thing that happened personally to me.

 A few years ago I developed a problem with my ankle.
 Every morning I woke up I would find my ankle ‘locked’ into place.
 It was very painful and would gradually ease back into use as the day wore on.
 I had to limp around for several hours!